The Netherlands and Germany – Human Rights and International Justice

-NOTE: All undergraduate students must have and maintain at least a 2.0 GPA to be eligible for this program.
-If taking this course for graduate credit, students must have and maintain at least a 3.0 GPA to be eligible.
+NOTE: All undergraduate students must have and maintain at least a 2.5 GPA to be eligible for this program.

 A $300 nonrefundable deposit is due at the time of application.
 Please note: You will NOT be considered for this program until you have paid the deposit!

 The first program installment of $1900.00 is due by March 1, 2016